Healthy Homes Assessment Rongotai

 Insulation Rongotai

-Insulation for underfloor and ceilings is required on all rental homes from 1 July 2019.
-Property managers and landlords have to ensure that the insulation is up to standards that are in line with the latest quality.
-In some instances, old ceiling insulation as well as insulation within the subfloor space might require to be replaced or replaced.
+Insulation for underfloor and ceilings is a requirement for all rent houses as of July 1st, 2019.
+Property managers and landlords should make sure the insulation meets this new quality.
+In some instances, existing ceiling insulation or insulation in the subfloor space may require to be replaced or replaced.

-The "R" stands for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The "R" is a symbol for thermal resistance and it is a measurement of how well the insulation is able to resist heat flow.
 The greater the R-value, the more effective the insulation.

 Rongotai Moisture Ingress & Drainage

-Rental properties must have effective drainage to get rid of storm water, surface water and ground water, which includes an appropriate runoff or outfall.
-Making sure that water has a proper place to go, and that it doesn’t get sucked into structures is an crucial aspect of making sure your property is dry.
+Rental properties must be equipped with efficient drainage to remove storm water, surface water, and ground water, including an appropriate runoff or outfall.
+Making sure the water has a proper place to go, and also that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.

-The ground-moisture barrier usually a sheet of polythene that is placed over the ground to stop any moisture in the ground from rising into the building.
-It also helps in preventing moisture damage to the underfloor insulation.
+The ground-moisture barrier usually a sheet of polythene that is placed over the ground to stop any moisture present in the ground from getting into the structure.
+It also helps prevent from causing damage to the flooring insulation.

 moisture ingress and drainage inspection